Call for Proposals

 - Demonstrate effective, meaningful, and culturally competent communication and connection between individuals, organizations, and societies;

-- Practice effective, heart-centered leadership and efficient administration of a student organizations such as student government, committees, clubs, or other student living/learning/working groups;
+- Practice effective, heart-centered leadership and efficient administration of student organizations such as student government, committees, clubs, or other student living/learning/working groups;

 - Implement strategies that advance understanding of and effect meaningful change around critical issues such as identity, diversity, and environmental and social justice, on campus and beyond; and